SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 &lt;sigil&gt;variable|Perl

-Python has three ways to perform string interpolation: old-style stirng formatting: Interpolate with % followed by a char or chars determining the format.
+Python has three ways to perform string interpolation: old-style stirng formatting: is just c-style string formatting.
 The whole string is followed by a % character, which itself is followed by a single value or a tuple of values to interpolate
-E.g. 'Error Code: %x' % errno

 Rust:
 Syntax|Trait